ansys/pyadditive/README.rst

    :alt: Black

-A Python client library for the Ansys additive service.
+A Python client library for the `Ansys Additive`_ service.

 Installation
 ============